Sponsored Youth

 Louisville MSD

-Randy and Glenna Neely
+Randy and Glenda Neely

 Mary Gwen Wheeler & David Jones, Jr.